clokep/relapse/docs/code_style.md

 ```
 ---

-Note that the sample configuration is generated from the synapse code
+Note that the sample configuration is generated from the relapse code
 and is maintained by a script, `scripts-dev/generate_sample_config.sh`.
 Making sure that the output from this script matches the desired format
 is left as an exercise for the reader!